 Interest continues to accrue on the outstanding amount of a defaulted loan.
 In addition, if the unpaid amount is not repaid within the applicable grace period allowed by the IRS, the Program will report to the IRS the outstanding amount of the loan and the outstanding interest as a taxable distribution, meaning it is subject to taxes and any applicable IRS penalties.
 After the loan is reported as a taxable event, it will continue as outstanding debt to the plan and continue to accrue interest.
 The taxable event does not extinguish the loan.

-Step 2 – Complete and Send Loan Default Form to the Program
+Complete and send Loan Default Form to the Program

 The Program will process a loan default when it determines a default has occurred (loan defaults occur on a quarterly basis).
 However, if you determine that a plan loan is in default, you may complete a Loan Default Form to have a loan defaulted at any time.
 Then, send the form to the Program using one of the methods provided under “Mail & E-mail” in the Forms, Tools and Resources section of the Guide.